mikepk/botocore/docs/source/reference/services/servicecatalog.rst

           - **IdempotencyToken** *(string) --*

-            A token to disambiguate duplicate requests.
-You can use the same input in multiple requests, provided that you also specify a different idempotency token for each request.
+            A unique identifier that you provide to ensure idempotency.
+If multiple requests differ only by the idempotency token, the same response is returned for each repeated request.

           - **LastRecordId** *(string) --*

-            The record identifier of the last request performed on this ProvisionedProduct object.
+            The record identifier of the last request performed on this provisioned product.